iStellanova/Stellyrland/README.md

 decman sync
 ```

-`decman sync` will install declared packages and configurations.
+`decman` will install declared packages and configurations.

 ---